etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/attach-file-tool.md

 ## Usage Example

-Imagine you have a file at `/home/user/document.pdf`, and you want to upload it to a specific record identified by its tab ID and record ID.
-You would use the tool as follows:
+Imagine there is a file at `/home/user/document.pdf`, and it is necessary to upload it to a specific record identified by its tab ID and record ID.
+The tool is used as follows:

 - **Input**:

-    Copy code

     ```
     {